Friday, January 16, 2026

 However, during jury selection, I started to notice a pattern that concerned me.
 Asian potential jurors were being asked questions that seemed to me to be missing the point of what they were trying to say.
 Soon after I suspected it was a pattern about Asians, the last four potential jurors were dismissed; all of them Asian.
 I decided to approach the judge, and was asked to speak to the courtroom on the record after all the jurors had left.

-At that point I explained my observation and gave three examples.
+At that point I explained my observation and gave three examples (see one below).
 I also made it clear that I do not believe this pattern would have any effect on the justice in this case.
 I just felt that after hearing about the importance of surfacing unconscious bias for two days that the court itself was exhibiting some, and it’s my responsibility to say something once I saw something.
 I am pleased to say that the judge expressed appreciation that I would make this statement and that he and the lawyers all took my observations to heart, although of course I don’t know how valid they found them.
 They asked if it would bias me against any of them (answer: no, they all did it) and if it would bias me in the case (also no).

 After thinking about it afterwards, I realized that there is a common thread to the observations, and I’ve never really thought about this as an Asian perspective, but maybe it is.